Tower Hill tube station

 Tower Hill is a London Underground station in Tower Hill in the East End of London.
-It is served by the Circle and District lines, and is located in London fare zone 1.
-It is a short distance from Tower Gateway station for the Docklands Light Railway, Fenchurch Street station for National Rail mainline services, and Tower Millennium Pier for River Services.
+It is served by the Circle and District lines, and is in London fare zone 1.
+The station is a short distance from Tower Gateway station for the Docklands Light Railway, Fenchurch Street station for National Rail mainline services, and Tower Millennium Pier for River Services.
 On the Circle line, the station is between Aldgate and Monument stations.
-On the District line, it is between Monument and Aldgate East stations.
+On the District line, it is between Aldgate East and Monument stations.

-The station was built on the site of the former Tower of London station that closed in 1884.
-The present Tower Hill station opened in 1967 and replaced a nearby station with the same name but which was originally called Mark Lane, that was slightly to the west.

 History

+Tower Hill station is located on the site of an earlier station called Tower of London.
+The station was opened on 25 September 1882, by the Metropolitan Railway as a temporary terminus of a short extension from Aldgate.
+It was closed on 13 October 1884.
+It was replaced by Mark Lane station that had opened on 6 October 1884.

+The present Tower Hill station opened in 1967, replacing Mark Lane.

 In 2021, Transport for London made Tower Hill the tenth Underground station to replace some standard platform logos with 'poppy roundels' for the period leading up to Remembrance Day each year.
 Opposite the station in Trinity Square Gardens is The Merchant Navy Memorial commemorating merchant seafarers lost in the two World Wars and Falklands Campaign who have no grave but the sea.
 Its total of some 36,000 names is greater than that of any other Commonwealth War Graves Commission memorial in the UK.